 - A valid Social Security number

-- Already filed their taxes for the most recent tax year
+- Already filed their taxes for the tax year applicable to the FAFSA being completed

 - Maintained the same marital status since filing those taxes

 Students and parents cannot use the tool if they:

 - Filed their tax return as married filing separately